Skip to content

 The South Coast Fjord Area

-The southwest coast of Newfoundland, extending from Hermitage Bay to Cape Ray, is characterized by high granite cliffs and deep, glacially-carved fjords.
-These fjords create many sheltered inlets and habitats for a variety of marine species and this area is home to the largest tides in Newfoundland.
-Seaweeds in the Bay d’Espoir area exhibit extremely high diversity, especially in the intertidal zone.
-CPAWS-NL has been advocating for conservation within this area since the chapter’s establishment in the province in 2003.
+The southwest coast of Newfoundland, stretching from Hermitage Bay to Cape Ray, is marked by towering granite cliffs and deep, glacially-carved fjords.
+These fjords create a network of sheltered inlets, offering critical habitats for a diverse range of marine species.
+This area is also home to Newfoundland’s largest tides.
+In the Bay d’Espoir region, seaweeds exhibit an exceptionally high diversity, particularly within the intertidal zone.
+CPAWS-NL has been advocating for conservation in this area since the chapter’s founding in 2003.

-The Memorandum of Understanding signed between Canada, Newfoundland and Labrador, the Town of Burgeo, Miawpukek First Nation, and Qalipu First Nation establishes a collaborative framework to assess the feasibility of creating a South Coast Fjords National Marine Conservation Area (NMCA) and re-designating Sandbanks Provincial Park as a national park in the Burgeo region.
-This initiative seeks to protect biodiversity, reduce ecological loss, and support reconciliation by integrating Indigenous knowledge and values.
-A South Coast Fjords NMCA and the potential adjacent national park have the potential to provide significant ecological, economic, and cultural benefits for coastal and Indigenous communities.
-We welcome this agreement and the commitment of all parties to advance conservation in this vital region and look forward to the outcomes of this collaborative process.
+The Memorandum of Understanding signed by Canada, Newfoundland and Labrador, the Town of Burgeo, Miawpukek First Nation, and Qalipu First Nation establishes a collaborative framework aimed at assessing the feasibility of creating a South Coast Fjords National Marine Conservation Area (NMCA) and re-designating Sandbanks Provincial Park as a national park in the Burgeo region.
+This initiative is focused on protecting biodiversity, reducing ecological loss, and fostering reconciliation through the integration of Indigenous knowledge and values.
+A South Coast Fjords NMCA, alongside the potential national park, promises significant ecological, economic, and cultural benefits for both coastal and Indigenous communities.
+We welcome this agreement and the commitment of all parties to advancing conservation in this vital region, and we eagerly anticipate the outcomes of this collaborative process.

 Special Features